anushkakulk/reversi/docs/README.md

       it tries the next in its repertoire.
     - IPlayerMove: Interface representing a player move. (either pass or move)
     - Pass: Class representing a pass move, a type of move that a player can make.
     - Move: Class representing moving a piece, a type of move that a player can make.
+- provider: this package contains interfaces and simple components responsible for a working reversi implementation from a provider.
+  - provider Package:
+    - controller package contains controller interface, Listener Interface, and Event Interfaces and implementations.
+    - discs package contains interface and value classes to represent a piece on the gameboard
+    - model package contains interfaces for reversi model and helper utils classes for strategies and moves.
+    - player package contains a concrete player class and enum for player turns
+    - strategy package contains an interface for a strategy and concrete implementations of the maximize capture, avoid corners, play corners, and minimax strategies.
+    - view package contains a view interface and working implementation

 # Model